Remuneration

 Committee

-* Fee paid to Mika Ihamuotila for half-time duty pursuant to a separate service agreement
+* Fee paid to Mika Ihamuotila for Board of Directors Chair’s half-time duty pursuant to a separate service agreement.
+The fee includes a mobile phone benefit.

 Remuneration of the President and CEO

 The Board of Directors of Marimekko Corporation decides on the salary and remuneration payable to the President and CEO.
 The Audit and Remuneration Committee of the company handles and prepares matters related to the terms of the service contract and remuneration of the President and CEO.
-All members of the Audit and Remuneration Committee are independent of the company and its significant shareholders.
+THe majority of the members of the Audit and Remuneration Committee are independent of the company and its significant shareholders.

-The remuneration of the President and CEO consists of a regular salary and fringe benefits, an annual bonus as well as a long-term incentive system targeted at the company’s Management Group, including the President and CEO.
-Under the contract between the company and Tiina Alahuhta-Kasko, the President and CEO is, in addition to her regular salary, entitled to an annual bonus, the maximum amount of which corresponds to her regular salary for four months.
-The purpose of the short-term bonus is to promote company’s strategy through achievement of annual targets.
-In 2022, the performance criteria were based on the development of the company’s net sales and operational result.
-Additional targets were related to the company’s strategic projects, including sustainability-related metrics.
-The principles determining the bonus are confirmed annually by the Board of Directors based on a proposal by the Audit and Remuneration Committee.
+The remuneration of the President and CEO consists of a regular salary and fringe benefits, a short-term incentive (annual bonus) as well as a long-term incentive system targeted at the company’s Management Group, including the President and CEO.
+In accordance with the Remuneration Policy, the President and CEO’s maximum incentive under the short-term incentive system can be 50 percent of the President and CEO’s annual salary.
+The purpose of the short-term incentive system is to promote company’s strategy through achievement of annual targets.
+In 2024, the performance criteria were based 50 percent on the development of the company’s comparable operating profit, 30 percent on the development of the company’s net sales and 20 percent on personal targets.
+Personal targets included, for example, promoting the company’s sustainability strategy and targets, defining science-based emissions reduction targets based on the Science Based Targets Initiative (SBTi) and supporting international growth.
+The criteria is confirmed annually by the Board of Directors based on a proposal by the Audit and Remuneration Committee.

-Remuneration of the President and CEO in the financial year 2022
+Remuneration paid to the President and CEO in the financial year 2024

-The President and CEO’s pension is determined by the statutory employee pension plan (TyEL).
+The President and CEO’s remuneration is covered by the Finnish statutory pension scheme.
 If the President and CEO resigns of her own accord, the term of notice is six months.
 If the company terminates the contract, the term of notice is six months, but the President and CEO is entitled to a severance payment corresponding to her fixed salary of six months, in addition to her fixed salary during the term of notice.
-The remuneration in case of termination is tied to a fixed-term non-compete obligation.
+The remuneration in case of termination is tied to a fixed-term non-compete obligation of six months.

 Remuneration of other management

 The Board of Directors of Marimekko Corporation decides on the salary and remuneration payable to the members of the Management Group.
 The Audit and Remuneration Committee of the company handles and prepares matters related to the terms of the service contracts and remuneration of senior management.
-All members of the Audit and Remuneration Committee are independent of the company and its significant shareholders.
+The majority of the members of the Audit and Remuneration Committee are independent of the company and its significant shareholders.

-The remuneration of the Management Group members consists of a fixed salary and fringe benefits, an annual bonus as well as a long-term incentives system.
-The annual bonus is based on the growth of the company’s consolidated net sales, operating result and individual objectives separately determined by the Board of Directors, which in 2022 included also sustainability related targets for all members of the Management Group.
+The remuneration of the Management Group members consists of a fixed salary and fringe benefits, a short-term incentive as well as a long-term incentive system.
+The annual short-term incentive is based on the growth of the company’s consolidated net sales, operating result and individual objectives separately determined by the Board of Directors, which in 2024 included also sustainability related targets for all members of the Management Group.
 The members of the Management Group fall within the scope of the statutory employee pension plan (TyEL).

 Long-term incentive systems